top of page

 Androulla is twenty-four and newly married when she learns that she is infertile.
 In a bid for Cypriot citizenship she is undergoing adoption by her stepfather, and wondering if she will have to adopt a child one day herself.

 As this reality sets in, Androulla's marriage unravels.
-Between migration departments and doctor's appointments, she must question what it means to be from somewhere, what it means to be a woman and, when an impossible choice presents itself, which of these things means the most to her.
+Between migration departments and doctor's appointments, she must question what it means to be from somewhere, what it means to be a woman and, when an impossible choice presents itself, which of those things means the most to her.

 thirty-eight days of rain playlist on spotify